SKindij/Node.js-Basics/13. Testing/README.md

 # Unit and integration testing in Node.js

+Testing is a critical aspect of software development, ensuring that your code functions correctly and reliably.
+In Node.js, you can perform two main types of testing: unit testing and integration testing.
+Let's explore these testing approaches, testing methodologies, and essential testing tools.

+## Unit Testing

-Unit testing: Writing automated tests for individual units (functions, classes, etc.) of code in isolation.
++ Unit testing involves writing automated tests for individual units of code in isolation, such as functions, classes, or methods.

-Integration testing: Testing how different parts of the system work together, including communication with external systems (databases, APIs, etc.).
++ Its primary goal is to verify that these units of code behave as expected.

+### Test-Driven Development (TDD)

-Test-driven development (TDD): A development approach where tests are written first, before the code is implemented, to ensure that the code meets the requirements.
+- TDD is a development approach where tests are written before implementing the actual code.
+- This ensures that the code meets the specified requirements and helps maintain code quality.

+### Assertion Libraries

-Assertion libraries: Libraries that provide functions for making assertions about expected behavior in tests, such as the built-in assert library in Node.js or third-party libraries like chai.
+- Assertion libraries provide functions for making assertions about expected behavior in tests.

-Testing frameworks: Frameworks that provide a structure for organizing tests and running them, such as mocha or jest.

-Mocking: Simulating external dependencies or behaviors in tests, such as using a library like sinon to create fake objects or functions.

-Code coverage: Measuring how much of the code is being tested by the tests, often using tools like istanbul.

-Continuous integration (CI): A development practice where code changes are automatically built, tested, and deployed in a continuous cycle, often using tools like Jenkins or Travis CI.

-Integration with other testing tools: Node.js integrates well with other testing tools and frameworks such as Selenium for automated browser testing, Puppeteer for headless browser testing, and Supertest for API testing.
+- Examples include the built-in `assert` library in Node.js or third-party libraries like `chai`.

+## Integration Testing

++ Integration testing examines how different parts of the system work together, including interactions with external systems like databases, APIs, and other services.
++ It ensures that the integrated components function correctly as a whole.

+## Testing Frameworks